You can find the internship FAQ here.

 - One semester-long teaching and learning course.
 Courses that fulfill the requirement include The College Classroom, Effective Teaching with Technology, and Diversity in the College Classroom.
 All Delta course listings indicate whether they satisfy the course requirement.

-- The 4-week internship preparatory series.
+- The 4-session internship preparatory series.
 You can be taking this series while you are taking your first teaching and learning course.

 2. Identify your internship project, faculty/staff partner, and complete the internship agreement form.

-The Internship Info Session is is held in October for spring projects and March for fall projects (see events for upcoming session).
-It will guide you in finding a good fit.
+The Internship Info Session is is held in October for spring projects and April for fall projects (see events for upcoming session).
+It will guide you in the nuts and bolts of the programs, and considerations when choosing a project.
 Interns are responsible for selecting their project and partner, though the Delta Program can help identify potential partners and forge connections.

 3. Register for the internship seminar